Tramadol 50 mg capsules, hard

 Tramadol is contraindicated:

-- in hypersensitivity to tramadol hydrochloride or any of the excipients (see section 6.1),
+- in hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

-- in acute intoxication with alcohol, hypnotics, analgesics, opioids, or psychotropic medicinal products,
+- in acute intoxication with alcohol, hypnotics, analgesics, opioids, or other psychotropic medicinal products,

 - in patients who are receiving MAO inhibitors or who have taken them within the last 14 days (see section 4.5),